Hash Brown Frittatas with Kale, Bacon and Cheddar are a hearty way to start your day. They can be made ahead so they’re great for guests, too!

 These can also be baked in a muffin pan–regular or oversized.
 You could also do this recipe in one large baking pan.
 Simply adjust the baking time.
 These hearty Hash Brown Frittatas with Kale, Bacon and Cheddar are done when they’re golden brown around the edges and set in the center.

 Fanatical about frittatas?
-Be sure to try my:
+Be sure to try my along with my other great breakfast recipes:

-Helpful tools and equipment to make Hash Brown Frittatas with Kale, Bacon and Cheddar (Affiliate Links):
+Hash Brown Frittatas with Kale Bacon and Cheddar

 - Cooking spray

-- 2 bunches of kale, stems removed and coarsely chopped
+- 2 bunches kale - stems removed and coarsely chopped

 - 2 cups shredded Cheddar cheese